MacaqueNet/MacaqueNet.github.io/symposia.md

 </p>

 <p>
-  Our symposium will be part of the official conference programme and will showcase the power and challenges of comparative approaches in behavioural research.
-Talks will highlight both the potential and the hurdles of cross-species datasets and collaborations.
-We will end with a discussion session to reflect on the talks and share ideas to help push the field forward.
-You can find <a href="https://behaviourindia2025.in/symposia.html" target="_blank">more info here</a>.
+  Our symposium was part of the official conference programme and showcased the power and challenges of comparative approaches in behavioural research.
+Talks highlighted both the potential and the hurdles of cross-species datasets and collaborations.
+The symposium ended with a discussion session to reflect on the talks and share ideas to help push the field forward.
+You can find <a href="https://behaviourindia2025.in/symposia.html" target="_blank">more info about the symposium here</a>.
 </p>

-<p>Speakers include:</p>
+<p>Speakers included:</p>
 <ul>
   <li>Delphine De Moor</li>
   <li>Jacob Feder</li>